Andreas Tatos: Club career

 On 1 February 2015, Tatos left Atromitos.
 On the same day he was announced by Veria.
 After the announcement of the transfer he stated "I'm very happy that I signed to Veria.
 I would like to thank the president for trusting me.
 As it comes to me, I will give the very best of myself.
 Veria is an opportunity for me to resurrect my career."
 On 11 September 2015, he decided to sign to his former club Aris playing in Football League 2.
 He scored his first goal the opener from a free kick in a 3–1 home victory over Apollon Kalamarias.

-On 21 July 2017, the experienced attacking midfielder of Aris, will probably leave the historic club, to continue his career in Turkish TFF First League club Elazığspor.
+On 21 July 2017, the experienced attacking midfielder of Aris, left the club, to continue his career in Turkish TFF First League club Elazığspor.
 The 28-year-old former international returned to Aris back in January 2016, but did not manage to help the club to return to Super League during his two-season spell.
-A day later, Tatos signed a two years' contract with the Turkish club with a €500,000 fee, while Aris except the undisclosed transfer fee will keep a 30% future resale rate.
+A day later, Tatos signed a two years' contract with the Turkish club with a €500,000 fee, while Aris except the undisclosed transfer fee kept a 30% future resale rate.
 On 9 September 2017, he scored his first goal with the club in a 3–2 away win against Denizlispor.
 On 22 October 2018, he scored his first goal for the 2018-19 season, sealing a 1–0 away win against Adana Demirspor.

 On 5 January 2019, Andreas Tatos appealed against Elazığspor due to the financial inconsistency, stayed free and signed for a year-and-a-half in Altay for an undisclosed fee, continuing his career in Turkey's second division.

-On 29 September 2020, he signed a year contract with Xanthi F.C. for an undisclosed fee.
+On 29 September 2020, he signed a year contract with Xanthi for an undisclosed fee.

 International career

-On 5 August 2011, Tatos was one of the three new faces called by Fernando Santos on the Greece national football team for the friendly match against Bosnia and Herzegovina, however he wasn't used.
+On 5 August 2011, Tatos was one of the three new faces called by Fernando Santos to join Greece for the friendly match against Bosnia and Herzegovina, however he wasn't used.

 In March 2014, according to some Albanian media, Tatos has been in contact with Alban Bushi, a manager at the Albanian Football Association.
 According to Bushi he has expressed his availability to play for Albania: since he was born there, he is eligible to play.